On-premise To Cloud Migration: Strategies & Challenges

 Also known as “drop and shop,” this model refers to a decision to switch to a different product.
 This might imply terminating existing license agreements and repurposing services to other platforms or services.

-Examples of this are a CRM system or an industry-specific application that isn’t meant to function on cloud infrastructures.
+Examples of this are a CRM software or an industry-specific application that isn’t meant to function on cloud infrastructures.

 This isn’t always a bespoke application; it may simply not have a contemporary application code or can’t be moved from one provider to another.
 However, this strategy is frequently used when switching from a proprietary database platform or product to anything else.